notenoughneon/mf-obj/README.md

 #### isReply()

-Tests if reply-to is set.
+Tests if reply-to is non-empty.

 #### isLike()

-Tests if like-of is set.
+Tests if like-of is non-empty.

 #### isRepost()

-Tests if repost-of is set.
+Tests if repost-of is non-empty.

 #### isArticle()